joshuaboniface / supersensor

 Occupancy is detected when both sensors report detected, and occupancy is cleared when either of the sensors report cleared.

-For detect, this allows for radar detection while suppressing occupancy without light, for insance in a hallway where one might not want a late night bathroom visit to turn on the lights, or something to that effect.
+For detect, this allows for radar detection while suppressing occupancy without light, for instance in a hallway where one might not want a late night bathroom visit to turn on the lights, or something to that effect.

 For clear, this option can provide a useful option to clear presence quickly if the lights go out, while still providing Radar presence.